openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 # Advanced use of the drawing API {#advanced-use-of-the-drawing-api}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

-Flash Player 10, Adobe AIR 1.5, and later Flash runtimes, support an advanced set of drawing features.
+OpenFL 10, Adobe AIR 1.5, and later Flash runtimes, support an advanced set of drawing features.
 The drawing API enhancements for these runtimes expand upon the drawing methods from previous releases so you can establish data sets to generate shapes, alter shapes at runtime, and create three-dimensional effects.
 The drawing API enhancements consolidate existing methods into alternative commands.
 These commands leverage vector arrays and enumeration classes to provide data sets for drawing methods.
 Using vector arrays allows for more complex shapes to render quickly and for developers to change the array values programmatically for dynamic shape rendering at runtime.

-The drawing features introduced in Flash Player 10 are described in the following sections:
+The drawing features introduced in OpenFL 10 are described in the following sections:

 “Drawing Paths” on